 You should locate a provider within reasonable distance of your home.
 Then you will want to check out how effective the teaching is likely to be.
 Your Woodlands local agent is likely to know about some of them, having had feed-back from past purchasers.
 Other SWOG members can be very helpful.
 Or you can ask the provider to put you directly in touch with past students.

 Our fee paying scheme

-In order to get our new owners off to a flying start, we have introduced a scheme to pay for owners to go on courses.
-Since June 2009, anyone buying a woodland from us has been able to take advantage of a payment of up to £300 towards the cost of a woodland management course taken within the first year of ownership.
+In order to get our new owners off to a flying start, we have introduced a scheme to pay for new owners to go on courses.
+Anyone buying a woodland from us after June 2009 has been able to take advantage of a payment of up to £300 towards the cost of a woodland management course taken within the first year of ownership.
 While the Covid-19 pandemic is preventing most courses from going ahead, this time limit will be extended.
 This will be available for any course that relates in some way to managing or enjoying a woodland.
 Buyers can choose a course which could, for example, be on butterfly identification, chainsaw training (strongly recommended by us especially if you are likely to use a chainsaw in the woods) or coppice management.
 For most one-day courses, this will pay the full cost and for longer courses we expect that it will cover a significant part of the cost.

 We hope owners who go on these training courses will help each other by commenting on how useful the course was (by using the comments section on the blog) and whether they would recommend it to others.
 As a starting point in your search, we have a list of providers who have been recommended by past purchasers.